Trend Micro Review: Quick Expert Summary

-To test the real-time protection, I cleaned my PC of any remaining test samples from the antivirus scanner test, and then attempted to redownload the same archive (containing nearly 1,000 samples).
+To test the real-time protection, I attempted to redownload the same archive from my malware scan (containing nearly 1,000 samples).
 Trend Micro’s real-time scanner detected every single malware file, preventing them from being downloaded and potentially infecting my PC.

 I also tested Trend Micro’s real-time protection against WICAR’s database of web-based exploits, and I was impressed that Trend Micro blocked all of the exploit attacks before they were able to target my browser and plugins.

-Overall, Trend Micro’s real-time protection was extremely effective at preventing malicious files from running on my PC.
+Overall, Trend Micro’s real-time protection is extremely effective at preventing malicious files from running on your PC.

 Phishing / Web Protection

-Trend Micro’s web protection operates in the background, blocking malicious and fraudulent websites.
+Trend Micro’s web protection is very good at blocking malicious and fraudulent websites.
 It does this by automatically comparing every site you visit with an online database of blacklisted sites.
 If the site you’re trying to visit appears on the database, Trend Micro will block access.